KatherineMEnright/BlancheAmes/README.md

        fit="contain"
        manifest="https://iiif.lib.harvard.edu/manifests/ids:1414860">

-## Blanche's Archives at Harvard
-Schlesinger library; Botany Libraries; Arnold Arboretum has xyz that includes her correspondence as well.
-The following-- a highlight of some of these (link to them).
-Portraits held at the [Harvard Art Museums](https://hvrd.art/o/304486) too and her correspondece in the [Harvard University Archives](https://hollisarchives.lib.harvard.edu/repositories/4/archival_objects/1088721)

 ## The Botanical Illustrator
 Blanche....visual art degree...illustrator...her husband, Oake Ames, (title/role/position).
 She was especially known for her illustrations of orchids...and gave lectures? on them?
 Maybe[^1]